Capacitor issues galore.

 - 1 – 3300uf-10volt capacitor

 After replacing all of them the flashing red light remained solid which ended up saving football night at her restaurant.
-I am kinda glad they used a more standard capacitor for their higher end displays.
+We are glad Samsung used a more standard capacitor for their higher end displays.
 Yes, they were still under warranty but Samsung wanted to exchange them which would take days to accomplish.
-Days of no TV means thousands of business dollars lost.
+Days of no TV means thousands of business dollars lost to this restaurant so in their mind voiding the warranty was well worth it.
+And if it meant paying for $10 worth of caps and an hour of my time.
+Versus hundreds of dollars.
+Even better!

-And a side-note I have been also fixing dells and Acers which experience similar problems.
-Mostly CapXons however I did run across a few caps that shouldn’t have blown like Rubycons.
+A side-note we have been also fixing dells and Acers which experience similar problems.
+Mostly CapXons however there was a few power boards that were refurbished the had swollen caps and they were Rubycons.
 Which goes to show that you can even destroy the good quality caps in these things because of their amazingly poor ventilation.

 Getting capacitors is easy, you can go through mouser, or digikey, or even Ebay so long as you watch what you are buying (try not to get caps from china that do not have a brand-name behind them as they -could- be the crap tin-and-paper caps) .